 VIFF Review: The Face of an Angel

 A few years ago, a young British woman was murdered in Sienna, Italy.
-The case gained worldwide attention as the girls’ American roommate, and friend was accused, tried, and convicted of the crime and then later acquitted on appeal.
+The case gained worldwide attention as the girls’ American roommate and friend were accused, tried, and convicted of the crime and then later acquitted on appeal.

-_The Face of an Angel_ is a fictionalization of this case.
+The Face of an Angel is a fictionalization of this case.
 Sort of.
-Rather than going for the true crime, based on a true story type film, director Michael Winterbottom and writer Paul Viragh instead opt to tell the story of a washed-up film director in Sienna trying to find a story among the city, the massive media presence, and local characters during the appeal trial.
+Rather than going for the true crime angle, director Michael Winterbottom and writer Paul Viragh instead tell the story of a washed-up film director in Sienna trying to find a story among the city, the massive media presence, and local characters during the appeal trial.

-Yes, we’re basically talking about a director making a film about a director trying to make a film about a real-life story.
+Yes, we’re talking about a director making a film about a director trying to make a film about a real-life story.
 And also using _Dante’s Inferno_ as a frame for the story.
 Yeah.
 It’s a bit weird.
-Not what I’d call bad, but definitely weird.
+It’s not what I’d call bad, but it’s definitely weird.

 2014 Vancouver International Film Festival

-I actually really like what this film is shooting for.
-Daniel Bruhl’s Thomas spends the film exploring the media circus surrounding the murder case and trying to figure out how to tell a truthful story when the truth is so horribly distorted.
-The films three acts line up with the three acts of Dante’s Inferno; first, in hell, Thomas is guided through the ridiculousness of the media coverage and everyone spinning the story for their own gain.
+I like what this film is shooting for.
+Daniel Bruhl’s Thomas spends the movie exploring the media circus surrounding the murder case and trying to figure out how to tell a truthful story when the truth is so horribly distorted.
+The film’s three acts align with the three acts of Dante’s Inferno; first, in hell, Thomas is guided through the ridiculousness of the media coverage and everyone spinning the story for their gain.

 Next, in Purgatory, he becomes lost and stalled, trying to find meaning in the story and meeting a young student who helps him connect with the city and decide how to break the story.
 He does a shit load of cocaine and is plagued by visions and dreams, most of which end in his violent death.

-And lastly, in heaven, he decides he wants to make a film about love rather than about death and attempts to give the victim of the crime some of the attention he believes she deserves.
+Lastly, in heaven, he decides to make a film about love rather than death and attempts to give the victim of the crime some small portion of the attention he believes she deserves.